student. entrepreneur. Speaker.

 Overwhelmingly though, Ziad is just your average young person grappling with identity, struggling to balance it all, pursuing his passions, and spending way too much time on Instagram (@ziadahmed).

-Ziad is available for consult on social media, branding, Generation Z marketing, youth engagement, social justice advocacy, outreach efforts, and political progressive issues.
+Ziad is available to consult on social media, branding, virtual community, Generation Z marketing, youth engagement, social justice advocacy, outreach efforts, and various political issues.

 Ziad is offering guidance in regards to design --